 - running your company ("when should we get a bookkeeper?"; "need to remember to look at the Lever contract in 11 months before it auto-renews")

 So, how do you solve it?
 We're turning "unknown unknowns" into a structured and thoughtful "OS" tailored to each client (with human and ML intervention).
 Think about a three-layer pyramid:

-- The next layer up is a process engine which runs on top of the repo, allowing an executive to initiate and manage new processes — this solves the "run your company" problem.
+- The next layer up is a process engine which runs on top, allowing an operator to initiate and manage new processes, like hiring, fundraising, or regulatory fillings.

 - The top layer is a human in the loop — a dedicated (fractional) operator to help fill in the gaps and solve nuanced needs.
 Sometimes, the best UI is a person!